 3. Prices - prices in Sri Lanka are lower than in the Czech Republic, except for alcohol and cigarettes.
 The countries of Western Europe and Croatia are downright cheap.
 You do not have to limit yourself and you will not spend even half of what you would spend in the above countries.
 Cigarettes can be bought very cheaply at Dubai Airport (200 cigarettes per person can be imported duty free in Sri Lanka).

 4. Security - Sri Lanka is a very safe country.
-Street and violent crime hardly exists, there is no threat of terrorist attacks.
+Street and violent crime hardly exists.

 Length of stay - if you are going to Sri Lanka, stay here for at least 10 nights for several reasons:

 quite a long way (dealing with changes in temperature and time)

 the most expensive one is the ticket - by the extension of your stay the price per day is cheaper

 Tourists regret not ordering a longer stay when ordering a shorter stay (the stay is extended but changes in the departure date are quite expensive for airlines)

 Clothing - in Sri Lanka you can do with T-shirts and shorts, ladies with summer dresses and skirts.
 The most practical shoes are simple sandals, flip flops, and so on. sneakers.
 You will not use outdoor shoes here.
 Even women's boats have no practical use here.
 There are no promenades, cafes, aisles.
 There is hardly any nightlife outside the resort.
 When visiting temples and sacred places, it is required that the shoulders and knees be covered.

 Health Situation - Sri Lanka is a safe country for tropical diseases.
 Malaria has not been present here for more than 20 years.
 Dengue fever has been growing lately, but tourist areas are hardly concerned.
 It occurs mainly in locations in the north of the country, especially where stagnant polluted water is held.